 This is usually undertaken by your wedding planner in advance, or from a wedding coordinator with which your venue may provide or you may decide to hire for your special day.

-Otherwise, various members of the bridal party should be ask to take on certain responsibilities.
+Otherwise, various members of the bridal party should be asked to take on certain responsibilities.

-For example, you can look to ask your maid of honor to help plana and facilitate the arrival of the make up artist, hairdresser and photographer.
+For example, you can look to ask your maid of honor to help plan and facilitate the arrival of the make-up artist, hairdresser, and photographer.